tududes/rpc-load-balancer/README.md

-# RPC Load Balancer Setup
+# gRPC Load Balancer Setup

 This repository provides tools for automated testing and setting up a dynamic gRPC load balancer using `nginx`.